 Appropriately Uses Anti-Anxiety Medication

-This metric gauges the percentage of long-term patients that were administered antianxiety drugs.
-These medications are generally given to residents suffering from depression or anxiety.
+This indicates the percentage of residents who were prescribed antianxiety drugs.
+These medications are prescribed to residents suffering from anxiety or depression.

 Managing Depression Among Residents